JUNE 21-28, 2025

 Water Bottle

-• Bring your own water bottle or two.
+Bring one or two.

 Clothes

-• Sleeping Gear
+Sleeping Gear

 Toilet Articles

-Registration is from 9:00 – 10:00 pm on Saturday June 22.
-Students can be picked up between 11:00 and 12:00 on Saturday June 29.
+Registration is from 9:00 – 10:00 pm on Saturday June 21.
+Students can be picked up at 11:00 on Saturday June 28.

 The Academy has a written Emergency Plan that has been shared with the Trout Unlimited Volunteer Youth Program Coordinator, the camp facility manager, Mason County Sheriff , Co.
 Fire/Rescue and Emergency Medical Services.
 It documents preventive measures, preparedness, response and recovery procedures.
 The Emergency Plan’s components are available for review by any staff member, registered student or family member.
 The Emergency Plan is otherwise not distributed, for security reasons.